tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 // Bucket name in the format: `BucketName-APPID` request.bucket = @"examplebucket-1250000000";
-// Object key, i.e. the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1" request.object = @"exampleobject";
+// Object key, i.e., the full path of a COS object.
+If the object is in a directory, the format should be "video/xxx/movie.mp4" request.object = @"exampleobject";

 // Set the download URL.
 Once set, the file will be downloaded to the specified path